From Contractor Gantt Charts to an Integrated Master Schedule

 Closing Insight

 The IMS is more than a scheduling tool.
-It is the governance system that integrates fragmented contractor views into one defensible program narrative.
+It is the governance system that integrates fragmented contractor views into one defensible project narrative.
 For mega-projects, it is the only way to give executives, boards, and investors confidence that outcomes will be delivered as promised.